GavynDracula/EricDracula.github.io/_pages/about.md

 news: true
 social: true
 ---

+I'm now a 2nd-year Ph.D. student in <a href="http://www.insc.tsinghua.edu.cn">Institute for Network Science and Cyberspace</a> of <a href="https://www.tsinghua.edu.cn">Tsinghua University</a>, advised by <a href="http://routing.netlab.edu.cn/tiki-index.php?page=Mingwei+Xu">Prof. Mingwei Xu</a>.
+From my last undergraduate year and first graduate year, I worked under the supervision of <a href="http://netarchlab.tsinghua.edu.cn/~junbi/">Prof. Jun Bi</a>, a diligent and kind professor.
+Unfortunately, he suddenly passed away in Feb., 2019.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.